MaestroShadburn/test/README.md

 # 📄Dunder Mifflin Enterprise Identity Suite

-This repository documents the architecture and validation procedures for a centralized enterprise identity infrastructure built within a standalone Microsoft Entra ID tenant.
-The environment mirrors a corporate branch-network fictional scenarios from the TV Show, "The Office".
+This projects documents the architecture and validation procedures for a centralized identity environment built within a standalone Microsoft Entra ID tenant.
+The environment mirrors corporate branch-network fictional scenarios from the TV Show, "The Office".

 ---